Improve Memory and Concentration for Younger People with Add by Intaking Daily Sage

 Ways to take sage

-- 1Capsules and tablets:Taking sage capsules is effective in improving memory and concentration.
+- 1Taking sage capsules is effective in improving memory and concentration.
 You may buy these at drugstores.
 There are variations of sage supplements with different dosages, but you can follow the instructions written on the product's label.
-If your condition is severe, you may ask your doctor the right dosage for you.Advertisement
+If your condition is severe, you may ask your doctor the right dosage for you.Capsules and tablets:Advertisement

-- 2Sage ingredients for any recipes:We all know that sage has been used for cooking over the years.
+- 2We all know that sage has been used for cooking over the years.
 Whenever you cook something for yourself or someone who has ADD, you may want to add sage ingredients to your recipes.
-You may add sage seasonings to every sauce you make, sprinkle sage on top of your pizza, combine chopped sage leaves with other ingredients and put in your salad, add fresh chopped sage to omelets, etc.Advertisement
+You may add sage seasonings to every sauce you make, sprinkle sage on top of your pizza, combine chopped sage leaves with other ingredients and put in your salad, add fresh chopped sage to omelets, etc.Sage ingredients for any recipes:Advertisement

 How to make sage herbal tea